Axis PR Veneto ERDF 2021-2027

 Parsival aims to solve territorial problems relating to the procurement, recycling and reuse of raw materials in RIS areas.

-The innovative process for recovering materials from photovoltaic panels tested on a pilot scale.
+‘Innovative process for recovering materials from photovoltaic panels tested on pilot scale’